David0tt/DeepGTAV/Readme.md

 ## Game Settings
 1. Set the game in windowed mode.
-2. In the graphics setting (TODO MSAA?) has to be disabled.
+2. In the graphics setting MSAA has to be disabled, otherwise no objects are detected.
 The correct settings should be loaded by replacing the files in `Documents/Rockstar Games/GTA V/Profiles/`, but keep this in mind if you modify the game settings.

 ## Data Generation using VPilot